We make extra-ordinary theatre

 An observatory is a place to dream, imagine and create.

-Since we started in 2021, Observatory Theatre has been all about creating space for theatre-makers to thrive.
-We champion new work and bring together emerging and established theatre-makers to collaborate, learn, and grow.
-More than just putting on shows, we build a community where creativity and bold storytelling take centre stage.
+Since we started in 2021, Observatory Theatre has been all about creating space for up-and-coming artists to thrive.
+We champion new work and bring together emerging and established theatre-makers to collaborate, learn and grow.
+More than just putting on shows, we build a community where creativity and transformative storytelling take centre stage.

 Our programming is driven by a desire for daring, adventurous and imaginative theatre that investigates our complicated world.
 We embrace ideas that challenge and inspire, ensuring that we resonate with contemporary audiences in fresh and meaningful ways.